-NBA Trade Rumors: Spurs Have 'Zero Interest' In Lonzo Ball For Pontetial Kawhi Leonard Trade With Lakers
+NBA Trade Rumors: Spurs Have 'Zero Interest' In Lonzo Ball For Potential Kawhi Leonard Trade With Lakers

 Following a report about Kawhi Leonard not wanting to return to the San Antonio Spurs for the 2018-19 NBA season, the offseason has kicked into high gear.
-As the Los Angeles Lakers are Leonard’s preferred destination, one intriguing scenario involves him, LeBron James and Paul George. teaming up
+As the Los Angeles Lakers are Leonard’s preferred destination, one intriguing scenario involves him, LeBron James and Paul George teaming up.

 With the Lakers having necessary salary cap space to sign both James and George in free agency, they have previously are said to have informed teams no player is considered untouchable.
 As a result, the Lakers can put together an attractive trade offer for Leonard.